Why ipv4 versus ipv6?

 Errors/unreachable systems

-Even today using a ipv6 only connection is generating errors.
+Even today using a ipv6 only connection is completely unworkable.

 Since not all services on the internet use ipv6, the need remains to have a fall-back.
 This is called the dual-stack.
-But since all services offer ipv4, it takes longer to use ipv6 and is more error-prone to use.
+But since all services offer ipv4, it takes longer to use ipv6 and it is more error-prone to use.
 This means that there is a incentive for the user/support to disable ipv6 or even not enable it from the start.
 “Connection error?
-Please remove ipv6 from the network settings, and try again” .. and then never enable it, since why would you?
-In short normal users have no incentive to enable ipv6, and do have a incentive to disable it.
+Please remove ipv6 from the network settings, and try again, says the support desk” .. and then never enable it, since why would you?
+In short normal users have no incentive to enable ipv6, but do have a incentive to disable it.
+Dual-stack has created so many problems that most browsers simply use the ipv4 connection if both ipv4 and ipv6 are available.
+The “Happy Eyeballs” algorithm is suppose to fix this, but so far without much success.

 But now you ask: What about half of the internet traffic being ipv6?

 This reflects the fact that more than half of all traffic is now from mobile devices.
 Mobile carriers use ipv6 or Carrier-grade NAT for all the mobile connections, since they don’t have enough ipv4 addresses.
-They use a protocol soup (NAT64/DNS64/CLAT/464XLAT) to make this work for your phone.
-Since your phone is only one device it only needs one 1 IP, or even only a single local-net IP, since you are not going to run servers on it.
+They use a protocol soup (NAT64/DNS64/CLAT/464XLAT) with ONLY ipv6 to make this work for your phone.
+Since your phone is only one device it only needs one 1 IP, since you are not going to run servers on it or have local devices that need a network.

 NAT is Delegation